 The amounts shown in this column for 15SLO awards are the actual numbers of shares of restricted stock or restricted stock units earned by each named executive officer under the stock leverage opportunity feature of the Annual Incentive Plan for 2015.
 The 15SLO awards for all named executive officers were made in the form of awards of restricted stock units that vest and pay on March 14, 2018, or earlier (i) upon termination of employment, other than for cause, with respect to the "principal portion" or (ii) in case of death, disability or retirement with respect to the "premium portion."
-As of December 31, 2016, Mr. Peribere (under his 2012 employment agreement) and Mr. Deily are retirement eligible, and Ms. Lowe is not retirement eligible.
+As of December 31, 2016, Mr. Peribere (under his 2012 employment agreement) and Mr. Deily are retirement eligible.